martin-ger/esp_wifi_repeater/README.md

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/FlashRepeaterWindows.jpg">

 If "QIO" mode fails on your device, try "DIO" instead.
 Also have a look at the "Detected Info" to check size and mode of the flash chip.

+Sometimes, especially on old ESP-01s, there is a wrong or non-matching version of "esp_init_data_default.bin" in the flash.
+If the firmware files from above flash correctly but after reboot you see only garbage on the serial and/or the LED on GPIO2 is flashing rapidly, try to re-initialize this sector: download https://github.com/espressif/ESP8266_NONOS_SDK/blob/master/bin/esp_init_data_default.bin?raw=true and flash it to 0x7c000 for 512 kB modules (some ESP-01, Sonoff Switch), 0xfc000 for 1 MB modules (most ESP-01), or 0x3fc000 for 4 MB modules (most ESP-12, Wemos D1).

 If your downloaded firmware still doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
 - Configuration via TCP (write_flash) requires a good power supply.
+Try to check this, if you ESP runs unstable.
 A large capacitor between Vdd and Gnd can help if you experience problems here.
-- For some reasons that I still do not understand, the firmware compiled with the V2.0.0 SDK fails to start on some ESP-01 modules.
-If you experience these problem, use the files from the directory firmware_sdk_1.5.4 instead (addresses 0x00000 and 0x40000, deprecated as it doesn't have the KRACK WPA2 patch).